Updated: Jan 1

 So far Pumbaa has had lunge roller, bridle and saddle on.
 All without any issues (apart from pulling his head too high when bridling).
 I've put towels hanging down off the roller and they flapped around his under belly and between back legs, Pumbaa still showed no reactions.
 He has had the light dressage saddle on and the stock saddle without any problems.
 Long reining was confusing at first having me behind but once he got the hang of things the basic commands became easy.

-We measured Pumbaa in the crush on the 12/09/2021 and he is a smidge over 16hh so most certainly not a pony.
+We measured Pumbaa in the crush on the 12/09/2021 and he is a smidge over 16hh so most certainly is not a pony.
 We still are not offering an guarantees on final mature heights and we will re-measure him in December on his birthday or there-about's.